Halloween in Ireland 18 perfect ways to celebrate Samhain

 Samhain is, of course, the precursor to Halloween and it is the rituals of Halloween are from the traditional Samhain rituals that have been folded into our Halloween celebrations.
-Some will know the ancient Celtic roots of the candy-filled fun night, many won’t.
+Some will know the ancient Irish roots of the candy-filled fun night, many won’t.
 Samhain or Halloween originated here in Ireland.
 Halloween in Ireland is a time of feasting, special events, parades, and good craic.

 Ireland is a land of legends and fairytales and the celebration of Samhain (Halloween in Ireland) is full of superstitions and rituals.
 Samhain is celebrated all over Ireland including Newgrange where the winter solstice takes place deep within the megalithic barrows.